NorthStandard: P&I

 The P&I Club operates comprehensive pre-employment medical schemes in the Philippines and Ukraine.
 It has also developed a ‘First Call’ service for crew landed and requiring treatment in the US, and a post-repatriation medical scheme specifically for Filipino crewmembers.

 FD&D

-The P&I Club provides freight, demurrage and defence insurance (FD&D) that protects members’ interests and assets by supporting them to recover any proper claims for uninsured losses and/or to defend and resist any actions improperly brought against them, that fall within the remit of the club's rules.
+An ancillary product, covering a wide range of legal costs for disputes over contracts, cargo claim, or collisions.
+Freight, demurrage and defence insurance (FD&D) protects members’ interests and assets by supporting them to recover any proper claims for uninsured losses and/or to defend and resist any actions improperly brought against them that fall within the remit of the club's rules.

 It covers legal costs and expenses properly incurred in all types of dispute falling outside the scope of P&I, hull and machinery, loss of hire and time charterers’ liability for damage to hull insurances.
 Most of the disputes referred to the FD&D team are charter party disputes, but it also handles a large number of queries and claims concerning: